Loyola Paris Studies Program 2015

 Discover the Paris of American expatriate writers Fitzgerald, Hemingway, and Gertrude Stein—the Paris that nourished their talents.
-Study French artists in the museums of Paris and French writers and musicians of the romantic, impressionist, and modern periods.
-Through the Loyola program, you will explore Paris, a wonderful walking city steeped in the culture from the middle ages to the present.
+Study French artists in the museums of Paris and French writers and musicians of the Romantic, Impressionist, and Modern periods.
+Learn about the traditions of French education and ways of thinking from the time of the Sun King through the present day.

-Loyola University New Orleans Summer Program in Paris is open to all students in good standing at Loyola or at their home university.
-Students study two of the following courses: Americans in Paris, American Character, Writing about Literature, Paris and the Modern Experience, Paris as Place, or Travel Writing.
+Loyola University New Orleans Summer Abroad in Paris is open to all students in good standing at Loyola or at their home university.
+Students study two of the following courses: Americans in Paris, Educating France, French Art & Culture, or Travel Writing.

 The program takes place at FIAP Jean Monnet in the 14th arrondissement.
-Students share double rooms with baths, and accommodations include room and board.
-FIAP is an international hostel with dorms, classrooms, bar, restaurants, and recreation rooms.
+Students share double rooms with a private bath, and accommodations include two meals per day.
+FIAP is an international hostel with dorms, classrooms, a bar, restaurants, laundry and recreation rooms.
 It is located near the Luxembourg Gardens and convenient to several Metro stops.
 Classroom instruction is enriched with daily trips to museums and other places of interest around Paris.
-There are two day trips and various optional day trips for students.
-Students have a free weekend to travel on their own.
+Day trips are included in the tuition, optional excursions are planned for those who are interested, and students have a free weekend to travel on their own.

 9 - 9:50 a.m.: English classes